telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/show-tooltip-with-slot-details.md

 * [How to Use Remote Validation]({% slug howto_useremotevalidation_scheduler %})
 * [How to Work with Scheduler Offline]({% slug howto_setupthewidget_toworkoffline_scheduler %})

-How-to examples on Kendo UI Scheduler in AngularJS:
+How-to examples on the Kendo UI Scheduler in AngularJS:

 * [How to Create and Set ObservableArray Events]({% slug howto_createand_set_observablearray_events_angularjs_scheduler %})
 * [How to Edit Using ContextMenu]({% slug howto_edit_using_contectmenu_angularjs_scheduler %})